idkpopup/website-frontend/README.md

 ># DevOps
 ![](README-images/devops.png)
 ># CICD
 Here we use ```AWS CodePipeline``` to To build, test and deploy code through various stages.
-Our pipeline has 4 stages.
+Our pipeline has 4 stages and was consturcted using the AWS Console.
+Here is the expected setup when cxreating a new pipeline
+Pipeline Name: `polarCloud-Web-Pipeline`
+`New Service Role`
+[x] Allow AWS CodePipeline to create a service role so it can be used with this new pipeline `Next`
+Source: `GitHub`
+`Next`
+Build provider: `AWS CodeBuild`

 <br><br>
 ># Backend